Rokaden/dotfiles-4/README.md

 ~/.local/share/localweb/startpage/style/style.css
 ```

+the files in the .config/wpg/templates folder are backups, don't copy them (probably shouldn't have included them)

 #### meme login screen
 `sudo cp /path/drake_navy_issue /etc/issue`

 #### a list of all my packages can be found in /etc so you have an idea for dependencies until I finish the install script
-not featured on that list is dmenu & sxiv (you need sxiv, dmenu is just there for nostalgia), I run custom builds of these but the standard bins will work fine.
+##### not featured on that list is dmenu & sxiv (you need sxiv, dmenu is just there for nostalgia), I run custom builds of these but the standard bins will work fine.

 old i3 config can still be found on a different branch, most of the stuff in it has been transfered to this (some stuff improved).